-Do provide a suitable guard that complies with BS 8423 for the protection of young children, the elderly, the infirm and pet animals.
+Do provide a suitable guard that complies with BS 8423 for the protection of young children, the elderly and the infirm.
+Such a guard is also recommended for the protection of pet animals.
 (Although this fire conforms to all the applicable standards, it is a heating appliance and certain parts of its surface will become hot).
 Do wait three minutes before attempting to relight if the fire is switched off or the flames are extinguished for any reason.
 (Your fire is fitted with a safety device that will automatically shut off the gas supply to the fire if, for any reason, the flames go out).
 Do get advice about the suitability of any wall covering near your fire.
 Soft wall coverings (e.g. embossed vinyl, etc.) which have a raised pattern are easily affected by heat.
 They may, therefore, scorch or become discoloured when close to a heating appliance.
 Please bear this in mind whenever you are considering redecorating.
 Do provide a minimum side clearance as detailed in figure 2.
-Please bear this in mind if ever you are considering altering the room.
+Please bear this in mind